Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 "This style is about creating a comfortable and eclectic space that reflects a love for patterns, texture, and bright colors," Rohr continued.
 "The goal is to showcase your most unique taste and sense of style, no rules."

 What Are the Elements of Bohemian Design?

 Bohemian home decor is all about bold colors and patterns, enticing textures, and natural materials.
 And beyond that, it's about not being afraid to mix and layer them.

-"The bohemian color palette is full of earthy tones and natural hues," Karen Gutierrez told Living Cozy.
+"The bohemian color palette is full of earthy tones and natural hues," Karen Rohr told Living Cozy.
 "Think muted jewel tones, soft pastels, and deep, rich colors inspired by nature.
 This palette is perfect for creating a cozy and inviting space that feels warm and vibrant."

 More is more, so shrug off today's minimalist styles and create a room filled with pops of color and eye-catching prints.
 And don't forget the cozy textures.